Chapter 14

 Each one a judge.

-the Spirit brought remembrance.
+The Spirit brought remembrance.

 The woman stood at the threshold.